SQAHamster/mpw-modeling-hamster/tutorial/Tutorial.md

     * from https://github.com/Fumapps/mpw-modeling-hamster.git
         * `git clone https://github.com/Fumapps/mpw-modeling-hamster.git`
 * Import with Maven: "Existing Maven Projects"
-    * Note: dependent on the checkout and concrete import steps, the root project either is imported as "mpw-modeling-hamster" or "hamster-modeling-root"
+    * Note: Dependent on the checkout and concrete import steps, the root project either is imported as "mpw-modeling-hamster" or "hamster-modeling-root"

 ![import-maven](02%20Import%20Maven%20Projects.png)